Rating

 Neptune Fountain

-At the center of the esplanade in front of the Rotes Rathaus is a large fountain known as the Neptunbrunnen (Neptune Fountain).
-The neo-baroque fountain, decorated with bronze statues, was created between 1886 and 1891 by Reinhold Begas.
+At the center of the esplanade in front of the Rotes Rathaus sits a large fountain known as the Neptunbrunnen (Neptune Fountain).
+The Neo-Baroque fountain, decorated with bronze statues, was created between 1886 and 1891 by Reinhold Begas.

-The fountain was originally installed at the Schlossplatz in front of the former Stadtschloss (Berlin Castle).
-In 1969 it was moved to its current location in front of the city hall.
+The fountain was originally installed on the square in front of the former Stadtschloss (Berlin Castle).
+In 1969, it was moved to its current location in front of the city hall.